AppliedMechanics/AMfe/CONTRIBUTING.md

 ------

 Each Merge Request into developer branch or master merge MUST be reviewed.
 Other branches are review free.
-Reviewers should ask yourself the following questions when reviewing:
+Reviewers should ask themselves the following questions when reviewing:

 - Was this change discussed in the community in case of new functions/features.
 - Is the feature well known in literature or is it new research?
-In the latter case, are the publications or any test that shows the performance of the code
+In the latter case, are there publications or any tests that show the performance of the code
 - Is the code decoupled from other code (e.g. parameters are low-level datatypes (arrays, floats etc.))?
 - Is the encapsulation of the classes ensured (private properties, public methods)?
 - Does the code meet the checklist above?
 - Is there any code that is duplicated at another part?
 In this case, can it be refactored?
+- Are the new functions/features tested properly by a unittest?
+- Are there docstrings for the new fuctions/features?

 Testing